Blueberry Old Fashioned Cocktail Recipe

 This article has links to products that we may make commission from.

-For all the dark liquor fans out there, this Blueberry Old Fashioned is a fun twist that mingles delicious blueberry flavor in a classic cocktail.
+For all the dark liquor fans out there, this Blueberry Old Fashioned is a fun twist on the classic Old Fashioned cocktail that mingles delicious blueberry flavor with whiskey.

 blueberry old fashioned

 An Old Fashioned is made with whiskey, bitters, simple syrup, and an orange twist.
 It’s a clear and simple drink, but really delivers on flavor.
-It’s especially good with bourbon or rye.
+It’s especially good with bourbon or rye whiskey.

-We’ve added blueberries to this classic to show how versatile it can be with a flavored simple syrup.
-There is great blueberry flavor, but it’s not overpowering to the bourbon, which remains the star of the show.
+We’ve added fresh blueberries to this classic cocktail to show how versatile an Old Fashioned can be.
+You can even use a flavored blueberry syrup, if you want.
+There is great blueberry flavor, but it’s not overpowering to the bourbon, which remains the star of the recipe.

 The great thing about adding blueberry simple syrup is the beautiful color it adds to this cocktail.
 It’s really stunning and makes an impressive addition to your after-dinner drinks presentation.